TheDylonius/CSharpIntermediate/README.md

 # csharp-intermediate
-This repository will be updated as I progress through the C# Intermediate Course by Mosh Hamedani.
+This repository hosts my project for the C# Intermediate course by Mosh Hamedani.

 ## Progress
 - [x] Section 1:	General Introduction